nishihatapalmer/TreeTable/README.md

     }
 });
 ```
+Note that by default, the TreeTableModel will not show expand handles for nodes that have no children (or if they do not allow children).
+If you want to display expand/collapse handles for nodes that allow children, but may not have any currently as you are dynamically adding them, you should call `setShowExpandHandleIfNoChildren(true)`.
+This will then display expand and collapse handles for nodes that allow children, regardless of whether they have any currently or not.

 Any changes made to a subtree inside the `ExpandCollapseListener` will automatically be processed by the `TreeTableModel`.
 If you want to cancel an expansion or collapse event, return `false` from the event method.